 - Get all available information you can from the Florida Department of Health’s Medical Quality Assurance search service.
 Look up disciplinary actions for any surgeon you’re considering.

-- Verify a surgeon’s credentials with the American Society of Plastic Surgeons.
+- Verify a surgeon’s credentials with the American Society of Plastic Surgeons florida.

 - Never go in for surgery without a separate patient consultation.